What is Herd Immunity and How Do Vaccines Help Achieve It?

 - Have compromised immune systems

 It helps reduce the risk for vulnerable people, like newborns or senior citizens, from contracting the deadly disease.
 Keep in mind some people may be asymptomatic.
-They might not even show signs of having COVID-19 and can pass the virus to vulnerable people unintentionally.
+They might not even show signs and can pass the virus to vulnerable people unintentionally.
 Basically, if enough people are resistant to the virus, it eventually has nowhere to go.

 In the worst-case scenario, a very large portion of our population would need to get infected before herd immunity could kick in.
 And, even once herd immunity is achieved, it is still possible to have large outbreaks where vaccination rates are low.

 Our best chance is to not try to completely stop the virus, just slow it down to prevent a high mortality rate.
 The current natural herd immunity threshold is around 60 to 75 percent—but this all depends on if variables like social distancing, using sanitizers, washing hands, and wearing face masks remain constant.
 And, unfortunately, quite a few states are already cutting back on restrictions or removing them completely way before we have reached a high vaccination rate.